vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 > The soreness was not distracting, so unless I touched the area or
 > directed my thoughts to it, it didn't get in my way.

+The soreness reduced gradually over the next few days.
+I removed the bandage on 2026-01-13 at around 2:30 AM, past midnight from 2026-01-12, at the end of my bath, as the soreness was mild enough by this point, and the bandage was anyway loosening as a result of my bath.
+This was about 59 hours after the vaccine administration.

 ### Tightness in the back of the neck

 Late at night (past 10 PM) I noticed some tightness in the back of the